“The

 — Nobel physicist Steven

-Chu, U.S. Secretary of Energy
+Chu, former U.S. Secretary of Energy

 From an economic point of view, Energy Independence means